alissaadams/CollectiveActionProblemSimulation/README.md

 ## Analysis & Theorems

 * Since players are maximizing utility based on probabilities of what other countries will do, the nash occurs when:
-  * All countries’ best responses are in equilibrium meaning no country has incentive to change its strategy
+  * All countries’ best responses are in equilibrium meaning no country has incentive to change its strategy.
-* The Nash Equilibrium is gauranteed because each player is choosing their best response
+* The Nash Equilibrium is gauranteed because each player is choosing their best response.
-* Countries may find defecting as a dominant strategy, leading to a *suboptimal outcome*
+* Countries may find defecting as a dominant strategy, leading to a *suboptimal outcome* but, with mechanisms, the outcome can become the social optimum where everyone's best strategy is to cooperate.
 * Our utility functions are convex meaning:
-  * As players increase their investment in arms (defection), the marginal utility gained decreases
+  * As players increase their investment in arms (defection), the marginal utility gained decreases.
-  * players may be risk-averse, preferring strategies that ensure a more stable and predictable outcome
+  * Players may be risk-averse, preferring strategies that ensure a more stable and predictable outcome.

 ## Implemented Mechanisms
-* If we recognize that players will prefer strategies that mitigate risk due to the convexity of our function, we choose mechanisms that are aimed more toward incentivizing cooperation, and disincentivizing defection to achieve a more optimal outcome
+* If we recognize that players will prefer strategies that mitigate risk due to the convexity of our function, we choose mechanisms that are aimed more toward incentivizing cooperation, and disincentivizing defection to achieve a more optimal outcome.
 * The three we decided on are:
   * Global Support: It is an arbitrary value large enough to persuade players to cooperate that adds to the utility function when the player chooses to cooperate.
 Some examples are:
      * Security assurances between countries